redhat-sa-brazil/modern-invoice-demo/README.md

   oc get templates -n openshift | grep 'cache-service\|datagrid-service'
   ```

-* If you can't find *cache-service and datagrid-service* templates, you can easily deploy them by running:
+* If you can't find *cache-service and datagrid-service* templates, you can easily deploy them by executing:

   ```
   for resource in cache-service-template.yaml \